 The Research & Instruction department can provide assistance for when and how to cite your sources, as well as support for Zotero, a free bibliographic management application.
 It's best to get started with Zotero early on with a project, so sign up for a workshop or make an appointment with a librarian if you need help getting it set up.

-The Office of the Registrar provides requirements for formatting and depositing theses, including information about the title page, margins, non-written material, and restrictions to access.
+The Office of the Registrar provides requirements for formatting and depositing theses, including information about the title page, margins, non-written material, restrictions to access, and choosing a Creative Commons license for the electronic version.
+If you have any questions about how to be part of open access to scholarship, talk to your subject librarian.
 To see past examples of theses, refer to the access policies of Archives & Special Collections.
-Binders for theses can be purchased from Archives & Special Collections for $5.